ARPA-SIMC/fedora-live-netroot/README.md

- * start the virtual machine simulating network pxe boot using the created image as root filesystem, this command also takes care of exporting the root filesystem by nfs to the virtual system and unexporting it at the end:
+ * start the virtual machine simulating network pxe boot using the created image as root filesystem, this command also takes care of exporting the root filesystem by nfs to the virtual system and unexporting it at the end (the nfs server must have already been started at this moment, e.g. with `systemctl start nfs.service`):

 ```
 ./live_netroot startnfs centos7
 ```

-now you can login to the guest virtual machine using the root password specified in the recipe file (`centos7-base.def` in this case) from the qemu console or from the local host via ssh on port 2222 as specified in the qemu port redirection option:
+now you can log onto the guest virtual machine using the root password specified in the recipe file (`centos7-base.def` in this case) from the qemu console or from the local host via ssh on port 2222 as specified in the qemu port redirection option in `live_netroot`
+script:

 ```
 ssh -p 2222 root@localhost